PrefectHQ/prefect/docs/guides/webhooks.md

 ### Static webhook events

-Let's see a static webhook template example.
-Say you want to configure a webhook that will notify Prefect when your `recommendations` machine learning model has been updated, so you can then send a Slack notification to your team and run a few subsequent deployments.
+Here's a static webhook template example that notifies Prefect when your `recommendations` machine learning model has been updated, so you can send a Slack notification to your team and run a few subsequent deployments.
 Those models are produced on a daily schedule by another team that is using `cron` for scheduling.
-They aren't able to use Prefect for their flows (yet!), but they are happy to add a `curl` to the end of their daily script to notify you.
+They aren't able to use Prefect for their flows yet, but they are happy to add a `curl` to the end of their daily script to notify you.
 Because this webhook will only be used for a single event from a single resource, your template can be entirely static: